naveedalirehmani/Obsidian/Upwork..md

 ```
-Ні Edward, I hope you are doing well & best of luck with your Health insurance website.
+Hello Oren, I hope you are doing well & best of luck with your Health insurance website.

 I'm Naveed Ali, a full-stack developer and software engineer.